 One of Dr Vogel’s breast augmentation patients was portrayed on the cover of Playboy Magazine!
 Stephanie is seen in the middle of the group and is of course wearing our Baltimore Raven football team signature gloves!

 Breast Augmentation Incision Options

-In my Baltimore, Maryland office I prefer to use an incision in the breast crease for breast augmentation.
+At my practice, I prefer to use an incision in the breast crease for breast augmentation.
 The reason for this is, first and foremost safety and consistency.
 Although an incision around the areola is appealing in many cases, this approach does have an increased likelihood of capsular contracture.
 Another option, an incision in the arm pit, does not provide me with the flexibility to manage the breast crease positioning which is critical in many cases.
 I have never used the belly button as a incision option and this choice is only available for saline implants as well.
 The crease incision affords a maximal exposure and excellent healing with the highest safety.

 There are other considerations to consider when choosing the type of incision to use and we will discuss this with you in detail at the time of your consultation.
 Of course other decisions to make include whether to place the implant above or below the (pectoralis) muscle and the size and type of breast implant to use.
 We will have a lot to discuss and will customize a plan that best fits your needs and goals.

 Dr. Vogel Explains the Use of Computer Imaging Technology During Consultation for Breast Augmentation